nshrhm/llm-literary-analysis-tools/README.md

 - **Emotion Analysis Across Multiple Dimensions**: Evaluates Japanese literary works ("Kaichu Tokei", "Okane to Pistol", "Boroboro na Dachou") on four emotional dimensions (amusement, surprise, sadness, anger).
 - **Comparative Studies**: Analyzes the impact of different models, personas, and temperature settings on emotional evaluations.
 - **Visualization Tools**: Generates publication-ready graphs in PNG and SVG formats, with proper Japanese font support using `japanize_matplotlib`.
+Graph fonts, colors, and styles are centrally managed in `src/config.py` for enhanced readability and maintainability.
+- **Language Switching Functionality**: Utilizes messages defined in `src/messages.json` to switch between Japanese and English graph outputs via command-line options.
 - **Modular Analysis Scripts**: Includes series such as `model_emotion`, `text_emotion`, `persona_emotion`, `temperature_emotion`, and more, each focusing on specific aspects of the data.

 ## Installation